kylerove/pediatricurologybook/_chapters/05-30_varicocele.md

 In patients with significant prior inguinal surgery, a sub-inguinal approach may be advantageous by avoiding any significant scarring and adhesions that may be present.
 Significantly more vein branches and plexus are usually encountered more distally, however, and this can make the process of dissection and ligation more involved with arterial identification for preservation also being potentially more difficult.[18]

-Microsurgical approaches offer high rates of success with a reported failure rate of 0.5--1% in appropriately trained hands, This approach requires more surgical time and requires highly specialized resources and training not present at all centers, however, it can , minimizing the risk of hydrocele formation by preserving lymphatics, and may have better improvements in improved sperm count and motility when compared to other approaches.[14,18,32]
+Microsurgical approaches offer high rates of success with a reported failure rate of 0.5--1% in appropriately trained hands, This approach requires more surgical time and requires highly specialized resources and training not present at all centers.
+However, it can minimize the risk of hydrocele formation by preserving lymphatics, and may have better improvements in improved sperm count and motility when compared to other approaches.[14,18,32]

 ### Retroperitoneal Varicocelectomy